Log in or Sign up

-I was very impressed with Spec's Warehouse.
-A huge place, and a great selection of single beers and otherwise.
+I am always impressed with Spec's Warehouse.
+A huge place, and a great selection.
 Everything that is at the regular Spec's stores around Houston plus much more!
-Very helpful service that pointed me right to what I wanted to find (SA DR6).
+Well, pretty much everything that is distributed to Houston.
 The Gentleman is is a regular on the sight, and is the very informative beer manager of the store.
 He is always helpful, and knowledgeable.
-I also found a treasure that I was not expecting, Traquair House Ale.
-Lots of great stuff.
-From what I saw, everything was very reasonable priced.
-There is also a deli that I did not try, but smelled great.
-One of the best places I have seen to buy beer bar none.
+Though the rest of the people working here can be a bit standoffish.
+If I was just rating Joey, the service score would be much higher.

 06-12-2008 20:59:15 |